obar1/skillboost_local_idx/README.md

 # readme

-simple skillboost html->pdf page downloader
+simple skillboost html->pdf page downloader, so you can have those locally and find what you need quicker...

 ## setup